Seeed-Studio/wiki-documents/docs/Sensor/SeeedStudio_XIAO/SeeedStudio_XIAO_ESP32S3/XIAO_ESP32S3_Sense_Consumption.md

 <div style={{textAlign:'center'}}><img src="https://files.seeedstudio.com/wiki/ESP32S3_Sense_SleepMode/1.png" style={{width:700, height:'auto'}}/></div>

-ESP32 supports two major power saving modes: Light-sleep and Deep-sleep.
-According to the features used by an application, there are some sub sleep modes.
-See Sleep Modes for these sleep modes and sub sleep modes.
-Additionally, there are some power-down options that can be configured to further reduce the power consumption.
-See Power-down Options for more details.

 Here, I will use some simple examples to demonstrate the use of these low-power sleep modes.
-All ESP32s are universal, and the development board I am using here is XIAO ESP32S3 Sense
+All ESP32 are universal, and the development board I am using here is XIAO ESP32S3 Sense

 <div class="table-center">
   <table align="center">